Overview:

 lift swivel chair, and a book case and/or shelving.

-The individual rooms are usually painted white in order to maximise
+The individual rooms are painted white in order to maximise the

-the feel of light and space.
-White also acts as a good base colour
+feel of light and space.
+White also acts as a good base colour for

-for pictures and wall hangings and is cheap and simple to redecorate/touch
+pictures and wall hangings and is inexpensive and simple to redecorate/touch

 up if necessary at the end of each tenancy.

-Bedrooms are fitted with a modern carpets in a neutral colour, typically
+Bedrooms are fitted with a modern carpets in a neutral colour.
+This

-Living-room floors are usually fitted with laminate flooring which
+Living-room floors are fitted with laminate flooring which gives

-gives a contemporary feel and is easier to clean in the event of
+a contemporary feel and is easier to clean in the event of spillages

 Bathroom and kitchen floors are tiled or fitted with vinyl making